rokath/trice/examples/F030R8_inst/ReadMe.md

 ## Description

-This is a working example with parallel direct out over RTT and deferred encrypted out over UART.
+This is a working example with deferred encrypted out over UART.
+By uncommenting 2 lines in [triceConfig.h](./Core/Inc/triceConfig.h), you get also parallel direct out over RTT.

 ## Setting Up